|ČESKÁ REPUBLIKA||CZECH REPUBLIC|

 |Jihomoravský kraj||South Moravia (Brno) region|

-A monumental cycle of 20 historical paintings, the 'Slavonic Epopee' by the famous Art-Nouveau painter Alfons (Alphonse) Mucha, a native of nearby Ivančice, originally painted for the City of Prague, has been installed in the castle in 1963.
+A monumental cycle of 20 historical paintings, the 'Slavonic Epopee' by the famous Art-Nouveau painter Alfons (Alphonse) Mucha, a native of nearby Ivančice, originally painted in Zbiroh castle for the City of Prague, had been installed in the castle from 1963 until 2012.